syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Context-Menu.md

 # Context Menu

-### Built-In Context Menu
+### Built-in context menu

-Essential Diagram for Windows Forms provides Built-in Context Menu support for Diagram.
+The Essential Diagram of Windows Forms provides built-in context menu support to the Diagram.

-All available tools for Diagram control, File options, Edit options, Action options, Layout, Connectors and Shapes will be listed in the Built-in Context Menu.
+All available tools for the Diagram control such as File options, Edit options, Action options, Layout, Connectors, and Shapes are listed in the built-in context menu.

 Use Case Scenarios